Blog: All the questions you secretly want to ask non - survivors

 I would like to interview a ‘regular’ (non – survivor) person, who does not struggle with mental health.

 And get honest answers.

 Sometimes I don’t know if my responses to situations (or my feelings on them) are ‘normal’.

-However, even though I know that, in our circumstances, my emotional reactions are often natural and that others feel the same way, I’m not psychic!
+However, even though I know that, in certain circumstances, my emotional reactions could be natural and that others feel the same way, I’m not psychic!
 I’d like to know how ‘regular’ people think.
 (In fact, sometimes, I’d like to understand how all people think if I’m being truthful).